 Parking: There is limited parking in Swallerton Gate Car Park, located approximately 1.7 miles after turning off the B3387.
 View details.

 Access: The walk to the site from the car park is half a mile over Hound Tor itself and includes a challenging climb.
+Being open moor land, the terrain in and around the site is naturally uneven, with slip and trip hazards throughout.

 English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.